 Board of Directors

-The Board sets the strategic direction of WATC (with the agreement of the Minister) and establishes the policies and principles under which WATC operates.
+The Board sets the strategic direction of WATC (with the agreement of the Treasurer) and establishes the policies and principles under which WATC operates.

 Mr Barnes assumed the role of Chairperson when he became Acting Under Treasurer in the Department of Treasury in 2014.
 Mr Barnes was appointed Under Treasurer in 2015.
 As Under Treasurer, he is the principal economic and financial policy adviser to the Government of Western Australia.
 He is also the Chairperson of WATC’s People and Remuneration Committee.
 Prior to joining the Department of Treasury in 1997, Mr Barnes worked in the Commonwealth Treasury, where he commenced his career as a graduate in 1992.
 Mr Barnes holds a Bachelor of Business degree with Honours in Economics, and was awarded a Public Service Medal in the June 2020 Queen’s Birthday Honours for outstanding public service to State government finances in Western Australia.

 Mr Brumby was appointed as a Director in February 2020.
-He has worked in wholesale finance for over thirty years across product and relationship areas, both in Australia and overseas.
-Between 1999 and 2011 Mr Brumby headed Westpac’s Institutional Bank in Western Australia.
-In 2011 Mr Brumby moved to New York to head Westpac’s Corporate & Institutional Banking business, and between 2014 and 2017 he was the Portfolio Manager/Executive Director for Westpac’s Natural Resources portfolio.
+He has worked in wholesale finance for over 30 years across product and relationship areas, both in Australia and overseas.
+Between 1999 and 2011, Mr Brumby headed Westpac’s Institutional Bank in Western Australia.
+In 2011, Mr Brumby moved to New York to head Westpac’s Corporate & Institutional Banking business, and between 2014 and 2017, he was the Portfolio Manager/Executive Director for Westpac’s Natural Resources portfolio.
 Mr Brumby has degrees in mining engineering from the University of Sydney and the University of NSW, and an MBA (IMD).
-Mr Brumby now acts as an advisor in the natural resources sector, and runs a beef breeding farm with his wife.
+Mr Brumby now acts as an advisor in the natural resources sector and runs a beef-breeding farm with his wife.

 Susan Murphy AO

 Ms Murphy was appointed as a Director in January 2019.
-As CEO of Water Corporation from 2008 to 2018, Ms Murphy led the multi-faceted organisation that supplies drinking water and wastewater services to two million customers across 2.6 million square kilometres.
+As CEO of Water Corporation from 2008–2018, Ms Murphy led the multi-faceted organisation that supplies drinking water to two million customers and wastewater services across 2.6 million square kilometres.
 Ms Murphy played a pivotal role in ensuring sustainable services were maintained during a time of declining rainfall, growing population and scarce water supplies.
 In each year from 2009 to 2015, Ms Murphy was listed as one of the 100 most influential engineers in Australia by Engineers Australia.
-Ms Murphy was appointed an Officer of the Order of Australia in 2019 and is now a non‑executive director of a number of listed and not‑for‑profit boards.
+Ms Murphy was appointed an Officer of the Order of Australia in 2019 for distinguished service to the natural resources sector in Western Australia, and to engineering.